costelloej10/zinc_insurance_app/README.md

 Tests are located in the specs directory and can be run with the `rspec` command in the root directory.

+Tests cover the models (products, zinc_remote_infos) and the ZincClient which queries the Zinc api (the api response is saved in the spec/fixtures/cassettes directory).

 In order to get the tests set up, run the following:

 `gem install bundler`